Frequently Asked Questions

 How can I prevent my child from accidentally deleting and rearranging things?

-You can also make use of the Guided Access features on iOS devices, for example, to disable all the physical buttons.
+You can also make use of Apple's Guided Access facility for iOS devices, for example, to disable all the physical buttons.

 For more information about the export facilities in our apps, read the User Guide for the app in question: you can find these from our Site Map.